RobertGardner/teach-exercise-assets/docs/its-capstone-project/contact.md

 2. **Add Form Validation Script**:
    - Start by getting the form element.
 Use `document.getElementById('contact-form')` to get the form element by its ID.
    - Add an event listener for the `submit` event on the form element.
 Use the `addEventListener` method and specify `submit` as the event and a function to handle the event.
+   - Inside the event handler function, prevent the form from being submitted.
+Use `event.preventDefault()` to stop the form submission.
-   - Inside the event handler function, get the values of the `name`, `email`, and `message` fields.
+   - Get the values of the `name`, `email`, and `message` fields.
 Use `document.getElementById` to get each element by its ID and access the `value` property.
    - Check if any of the fields are empty.
 Use an `if` statement to check if `name`, `email`, or `message` is empty.
    - If any field is empty, display an alert with the message "Please fill in all fields."
 Use the `alert` function to display the message.
-   - Prevent the form from being submitted if any field is empty.
-Use `event.preventDefault()` to stop the form submission.
+   - Be sure to `return` to exit the function if any of the fields are empty.

 ## Testing the Contact Form